Droiidd/IronSight/FeatureBreakdown.md

 Getters and Setters

 Commands
-- call //Calls horse to location (Opens menu to choose horses)
+- call //Calls horse to frontierLocation (Opens menu to choose horses)
 - gethorse (ADMIN COMMAND)

 ### Location class

 Locations can give characteristics to certain areas, and help with events.
-They can be used to determine if a player is inside them, then disable their PvP to create a safezone, or spawn enemies if its in a PvP location, or fish special fish if at a river etc. This is all achieved with safezones
+They can be used to determine if a player is inside them, then disable their PvP to create a safezone, or spawn enemies if its in a PvP frontierLocation, or fish special fish if at a river etc. This is all achieved with safezones

 - string :: locName